 HAPPO is compared with state-of-the-art RL/MARL baselines, including DQN~\cite{igder}, PPO~\cite{zhou}, MAES~\cite{zhang2}, MAGDPG~\cite{fan}, MADQN~\cite{vu}, Mean-Field RL~\cite{zhao}, and QMIX~\cite{si}.
 All methods are trained under identical outage scenarios, hyperparameters, and generation cap \(P_{\text{gen}} = 2400\,\text{kW}\).
 Table~\ref{tab:comparison} summarizes quantitative performance.

-HAPPO achieves the highest restored power and cumulative reward on both feeders.
+HAPPO achieves the highest restored power on both feeders.
 Its sequential per-agent trust-region updates and centralized advantage estimation enable stable policy optimization even in the presence of strong physical coupling and high-dimensional state spaces, outperforming value-based and value-decomposition methods that struggle under these conditions.